alexwkleung/Lilian/posts/lilian.md

     6. Generated HTML files are minified using html-minifier-terser.

     7. Using functions from [fs-dir](https://github.com/alexwkleung/fs-dir) allows executing file system operations with ease, such as filtering and removing file extensions.

-    In the upcoming updates to Lilian, I plan on refactoring the post util so that it's more efficient.
-While the parsing speed may not be a concern due to everything being done locally, the code is quite inefficient regardless.